cinescope-wkr/hsplat-warp/DOCUMENTATION.md

 # Technical Documentation: `hsplat` + `dsplat`

-This companion document summarizes the structure, API surface, and execution semantics of the `hsplat-main` codebase from an implementation perspective.
+This companion document describes the structure, APIs, and execution flow of the `hsplat-main` codebase.
+It is intended as an implementation-facing guide for contributors and fork maintainers.

-## Quick Navigation
+## Quick Navigation (Table of Contents)
 - [1) Scope](#scope)
 - [2) Repository map](#repository-map)
 - [3) Top-level entry points and control flow](#entry-points)